 Claustrophobic patients will appreciate the spacious exam room and scanner with bigger opening, which helps to ease that “closed-in” feeling often associated with a MRI.
-Conscious sedation capabilities are available for claustrophobic patients.

 Nuclear medicine involves diagnostic examinations that develop images of the body based on the detection of energy emitted from a radioactive substance that is given either orally or intravenously prior to the exam.

 In order to manage pain, Stoughton Health offers therapeutic injections of the spine and joints.